amrez-p/ReadME.md/README.md

 - 🌱 I’m learning about **Game Development 🔥**

-- 💬 Ask me questions related to **Front Development.
-Javascript and .NET**
+- 💬 Ask me questions related to **Front Development, Javascript, and .NET**

 - 📫 How to reach me **amrezb2c@gmail.com**